 My friend once told me I’m a paradox because I am both deep and reflective, and light and fun.
 I’m not sure if this was a compliment, but I took it that way!
 It’s true - my book and my writing can go pretty deep.
 But, I can also laugh at myself and life too.
 The inner journey is right here, woven into the tapestry of everyday living, and life is both dark and light, challenging and fun.
 My kids remind me constantly never to forget the fun.

 I didn't always know that truth.
 My spiritual journey started with a blood cancer diagnosis.
-Hold up!
-Enter eye roll.
-I know what you’re thinking: ‘God help me, it’s another white woman with cancer who went on a spiritual journey.’
+(I know what you’re thinking: ‘God help me, it’s another white woman with cancer who went on a spiritual journey.’)
 I know, it’s such a cliché.
 I, too, want to gag.
 So, why read on?

 I have written professionally as a marketer and content writer for twenty years.
-Always Arabelle is my first book.
+Ordinary Awakenings is my first book.

 Here are my lil loves and my big love.